-For instance, in a SEC settlement, the SEC alleged that the adviser terminated monitoring agreements with its portfolio companies and accelerated the monitoring payments in these agreements.
+For instance, in an SEC settlement, the SEC alleged that the adviser terminated monitoring agreements with its portfolio companies and accelerated the monitoring payments in these agreements.
 The adviser had disclosed that it could receive monitoring fees from portfolio companies, and disclosed the amount of the accelerated fees after they had been collected.
-However, the SEC alleged that the adviser failed to disclose to investors that it would accelerate payment of future monitoring fees upon the sale or initial public offering (IPO) of a portfolio company.
+However, the SEC alleged that the adviser failed to disclose to investors that it would accelerate payment of future monitoring fees upon the sale or IPO of a portfolio company.
 By the time disclosure was made of the accelerated fees, limited partners were already committed to the funds and the fees had been paid.
 The SEC also noted that certain of the adviser's agreements had 'evergreen' provisions that automatically extended the life of the monitoring agreements for an additional term, and that, on occasion, the adviser received fees that surpassed the length of time that it provided monitoring services to the portfolio company.
 The SEC therefore alleged that the receipt of the accelerated monitoring fees constituted an undisclosed conflict of interest.

 The SEC also routinely targets undisclosed compensation resulting from a fund's initial investment.
-A recent example involved Fortress Investment Management, LLC, the fourth adviser to face charges of undisclosed compensation arising from its funds' investment in the Aequitas enterprise.13 According to the SEC, Fortress advised a small fund to invest over 95 per cent of its assets into securities issued by an Aequitas entity, without disclosing to the fund's investors that Fortress received $15,000 per month from an Aequitas affiliate for consulting and business development services, which included introducing prospective investors.
+A recent example involved Fortress Investment Management, LLC, the fourth adviser to face charges of undisclosed compensation arising from its funds' investment in the Aequitas enterprise.12 According to the SEC, Fortress advised a small fund to invest over 95 per cent of its assets into securities issued by an Aequitas entity, without disclosing to the fund's investors that Fortress received $15,000 per month from an Aequitas affiliate for consulting and business development services, which included introducing prospective investors.
 The fund's documents did disclose that Fortress or its personnel 'may' work for and receive compensation from companies in which the fund invested, but the SEC concluded this disclosure was 'insufficient to allow [investors] to provide informed consent to the actual conflict that existed'.
 As a result, to settle the charges, Fortress agreed to pay US$104,097 in disgorgement, civil penalties and prejudgment interest, while its principal agreed to a US$50,000 civil penalty and a 12-month suspension from the securities industry.

 ii Misallocation of expenses